Linuxfabrik/monitoring-plugins/ICINGA.md

 Only the *first* `-` of a value needs the backslash, and only `$` signs you want to keep literally need doubling.
 Everything else (backslash, double quote, tab, newline) is escaped by the Director automatically, so type it as-is.

 The backslash is removed inside the plugin by the `lib.base` range parser, so the `\-` trick works for threshold and range parameters such as `--warning` and `--critical` (`linuxfabrik-lib` v2024112001+, v2.0.0.0+).
-Other parameters keep the backslash, so for a non-threshold value that has to start with `-`, set it through a custom variable instead.
+A plugin may additionally strip it for a specific parameter whose value can never legitimately start with a backslash, such as `journald-query --since` (a relative time like `-8h`).
+All other parameters keep the backslash, so for a non-threshold value that has to start with `-`, set it through a custom variable instead.
 See [#789](https://github.com/Linuxfabrik/monitoring-plugins/issues/789).

 Examples: